 Prurigo of pregnancy (papular dermatitis of pregnancy) presents as scattered itchy/scratched papules at any stage of pregnancy.
 It should be managed with emollients, and topical steroids may help individual papules.

-PUPPP is an acronym for Pruritic Urticated Papules and Plaques of Pregnancy, and is also known as polymorphous eruption of pregnancy.
+Polymorphic eruption of pregnancy is also called PUPPP, an acronym for Pruritic Urticarial Papules and Plaques of Pregnancy.
 Features include: